BZZ-2020-Students/M133-Chatbots-Backend/README.md

 ## Needed things

-Add config.properties to the root of resources folder or add the properties to the environment variables.
+Add 'config.properties' to the root of resources folder or add the properties to the environment variables.
 Environment variables are higher priority than config.properties and will override the values in config.properties.

 ### Config properties